sonic-net/DASH/documentation/dataplane/dash-flow-resimulation.md

 ## 3. Learning-based flow resimulation

 The last type of flow resimulation trigger is learning-based.
-For example, [Tunnel Learning](../general/dash-sai-pipeline-packet-flow.md#5621-tunnel-learning).
+For example, [tunnel Learning](../general/dash-sai-pipeline-packet-flow.md#5621-tunnel-learning).

 When tunnel change happens, the flow will be marked as to be resimulated.
 After [the flow resimulation process](#12-flow-resimulation-process), the new pair of flow will be generated, which contains the new tunnel information in the reverse flow and to be used to replace the current flow.